 The area’s natural boundaries begin from Sivas plateaus in the west, follow the altered Mediterranean climate of Marash and Osmaniye cities, reach until the Eastern Taurus Mountains surrounding Malatya -Adıyaman-Diyarbakır line, moves towards Hakkari Mountains, and goes back to the north passing from the east of Van lake, follows very high mountains of Tendurek and Ağrı, and is surrounded by the Black Sea in the north.

-The sheep bred there has long and glossy wool which is very suitable to make very fine warps.
-This property is realized and used by local semi-independent and independent states in the 15th century where we first meet the state-controlled workshop productions in the area.
-Most probably started by Akkoyunlu state, this production had taken place in Eastern Anatolia around Sivas, Erzurum, and Erzincan during the 16th and 17th centuries.
+The sheep bred there have long and glossy wool which is very suitable for making very fine warps.
+This property is realized and used by local semi-independent and independent states in the 15th century when we first meet the state-controlled workshop productions in the area.
+Most probably started by the Akkoyunlu state, this production had taken place in Eastern Anatolia around Sivas, Erzurum, and Erzincan during the 16th and 17th centuries.
 In the first stage of this production, it is obvious that a city-based workforce is used regardless of ethnicity.
 Safavid effects of extremely floral and cloud band designs may be seen as well as Chintamani patterns.
-The Caucasus and Iranian effects have introduced too animal figures into the patterns.
+The Caucasus and Iranian effects have also introduced animal figures into the patterns.

-Parallel to this property, the colors in this region are generally dark and saturated.
-Blood to cherry reds, the usage of very dark brown field color, saturated purples, dark ocher yellows, and clod cochineal reds are very typical to the area.
-We should not forget the extreme talent and experience of Armenian Dye makers of the area as the primary source of these beautiful colors.
-The very dark blue color is increasing in the areas where the Caucasus and Iranian effect is more visible.
+Conjuntion with this property, the colors in this region are generally dark and saturated.
+Blood to cherry reds, the usage of very dark brown field color, saturated purples, dark ocher yellows, and cold cochineal reds are very typical of the area.
+We should not forget the extreme talent and experience of Armenian dye makers of the area as the primary source of these beautiful colors.
+The very dark blue color increases in the areas where the Caucasus and Iranian influence is more visible.

-On the other hand, as a property of the area, some important amount of sheep in the local area called “Serhad” is from light to dark brown.
-The “Serhad” area including the cities of Kars, Ağrı, north part of Van, Bİngöl, and Muş is maybe the accumulation of the coldest cities in the land.
-So the carpets woven there, are generally having all kinds of brown shades from time to time over-dyed with other colors.
-Those carpets are very coarse and rough contrarily to the carpets belonging to the other parts of Eastern Anatolia apart “Serhad” cities.
-It is very difficult to see early carpets from this region most probably with the reason that the carpets are not fine enough to be collectible.
+On the other hand, as a characteristic of the area, an important number of sheep in the local area called “Serhad” are from light to dark Brown in color.
+The “Serhad” area, including the cities of Kars, Ağrı, the north part of Van, Bİngöl, and Muş, is maybe the accumulation of the coldest cities in the land.
+So the carpets woven there generally have all kinds of brown shades, sometimes over-dyed with other colors.
+These carpets are very coarse and rough, contrary to the carpets belonging to the other parts of Eastern Anatolia.
+It is very difficult to see early carpets from this region, probably for the reason that the carpets are not fine enough to be collectible.
 However, we will put some examples here to give an idea about them.

-The area has a rich ethnic-weaving culture, suitable geographical properties, and a long carpet tradition.
+As a summary: The Eastern Anatolian Area has a rich ethnic-weaving culture, suitable geographical properties, and a long carpet tradition.
 With these properties, it is one of the most important carpet production areas of Turkey.